Kebbi Governor Idris Receives Rescued 25 Maga Schoolgirls, Says No Ransom was Paid

 Source: Twitter

-Kebbi state
+Where is Kebbi state in Nigeria?

-Kebbi State is located in north-western Nigeria with Birnin Kebbi as its capital.
+Kebbi state is located in north-western Nigeria with Birnin Kebbi as its capital.
 Created on August 27, 1991, from part of Sokoto State, Kebbi is nicknamed The Land of Equity.

 It covers about 36,800 square kilometres, making it one of Nigeria’s largest states by land area.
 Historically, it was part of the powerful Kingdom of Kebbi, later absorbed into the Sokoto Caliphate before colonial rule.